 Behind the Scenes

-A Retreat for Artists
+Retreat for Professional Musicians

-Each year during the first week of September, ten professional musicians from around the world visit NewPark for a special musicians' retreat.
-We step out of our everyday roles in our respective musical communities to make music with friends, new and old, in a relaxing, intimate, and inspiring setting.
-Some musicians have played together for years while others meet for the first time at the festival.
-Many are visiting Ithaca for the first time.
+Each year at summer's end, professional musicians from around the world travel to New Park for a special musicians' retreat.
+They gather to make music with friends, new and old, in a relaxing, intimate, and inspiring setting.
+Some have performed together for years, while others meet for the first time at the festival.
+Many are new to Ithaca.
 All leave with lasting memories, friendships, and new repertoire under their belts.

-For Young Musicians
+Training for Young Musicians

 In mid-August, we extend an invitation to music programs, teachers, and schools to recommend eligible advanced students for our annual Side-by-Side concert, which concludes the festival.
-On Sunday morning, the young musicians are invited to NewPark for a side-by-side rehearsal and picnic where we get to know one another, work together, and answer any questions they might have about a career in music.
+During the week, the selected musicians are invited to New Park for a side-by-side rehearsal and picnic where we get to know one another, work together, and chat about life as musicians.
 It is an incredibly fun and rewarding opportunity for everyone involved and we look forward to it all year long.
-If you would like to take part in our educational activities, please write us at firstname.lastname@example.org
+If you would like to take part in our educational activities or recommend a young musician, please write us at firstname.lastname@example.org